CapnKitten/BetterDiscord/Themes/Material-Discord/css/addons/material-you/README.md

 # [Add-on] Material You - [![Paypal][paypal-logo]][paypal-url] [![GitHub][github-logo]][github-url] [![Download][download-logo]][download-url]
-#### An add-on theme to convert the Material Discord color scheme to resemble that of Material You based on the accent color
+#### An add-on theme that changes the entire UI color scheme based on the accent color.
+Based on Google's Material You.
+Requires Material Discord as the base theme.

 <hr>